jennischofield/nature_inspired_CA/README.md

 The ACO takes in 11 parameters -
 1. File name - the name of the XML file to read in the Graph structure.
 1. Number of Ants - the population size of the colony.
-1. Evaporation Rate - the rate of which the pheromone will evaporate from an edge.
+1. Evaporation Rate - the rate at which the pheromone will evaporate from an edge.
 1. Alpha - the effect the pheromone has on the path calculation.
 1. Beta -the effect the weight of an edge has on the path calculation.
 1. Q - the pheromone update rate, used in the equation Q/fitness.